peterpeterparker/daviddalbusco.com/src/blog/the-mutationobserver-web-api.md

     }
 ```

 First (A) I created a new `MutationObserver`.
-I then defined which node element, in my case a parent one, had to be observed (B) and, I configured the observer (C) to begin receiving notifications through its callback function when DOM changes occurred.
+I defined which node element, in my case a parent one, had to be observed (B) and, I configured the observer (C) to begin receiving notifications through its callback function when DOM changes occurred.
 In the callback, I first disconnected (D) it, as only one event was interesting for my use case and finally (E) was able to save the range as expected 🥳.

 *****

 ### Go Further

-If you liked the `MutationObserver` , I can suggest you to go further and, have a look to the [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) and [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver).
+If you liked this introduction about the `MutationObserver` , I can suggest you to go further and, have a look to the [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) and [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver).

 The first one can for example be used to detect changes to the size of editable fields and, the second one to lazy load content.